thayton/thayton.github.io/_drafts/scraping-by-example-ntu-edu.md

 The first select dropdown is for selecting an academic year.
 The second select dropdown is for selecting an academic department (accounting, art, business, etc.).

-Note that the first dropdown has the most recent academic year selected by default.
+Note that the first dropdown already has the most recent academic year selected by default.

 If we take a look at the HTML for the form, we see the following: